aws/amazon-s3-encryption-client-java/README.md

 * `CI_S3_BUCKET` - the S3 bucket to use, e.g. s3ec-github-test-bucket.
 * `CI_KMS_KEY_ID` - the short KMS key ID to use, e.g. c3eafb5f-e87d-4584-9400-cf419ce5d782.
 * `CI_KMS_KEY_ALIAS` - the KMS key alias to use, e.g. S3EC-Github-KMS-Key.
 Note that the alias must reference the key ID above.
+* `CI_ALT_ROLE` - an alternate role to use that is different from the role defined above.
+It must have permission to use the KMS key below and the S3 bucket above.
+* `CI_ALT_KMS_KEY_ID`- the KMS key of an alternate KMS key to use.
+The alternate role must have access to use the key and the role for `CI_AWS_ROLE` must not have access to the key.

 ## Migration